Why Image Resizing is Important

 images and save them with higher compression, but they are very tedious

-to use, especially when you have more than one image to prepare.
+to use, especially when you have batches of images to prepare.

 JpegSizer automates